Flavor-Changing Non-Global Logarithms: Calculating Non-Global Logarithms as a series in the Jet Radius

 The collinear subtraction matrix element can be integrated on phase space and expressed as an explicit function of all three relevant jet angular coordinates, $J$, $A$ and $B$, using standard symbolic integration software (i.e., {\sc Mathematica}).
 However, this completely general expression is again unwieldy, so will not be written here explicitly.

-By contrast, I was unable to evaluate the integral over ${\cal I}_{AB}(\tilde p_1=n_J,\tilde p_2)$ with the native routines in {\sc Mathematica}.
+By contrast, we were unable to evaluate the integral over ${\cal I}_{AB}(\tilde p_1=n_J,\tilde p_2)$ with the native routines in {\sc Mathematica}.
 However, studying the integral more closely, it can be evaluated.
 Let's write down the relevant integral, where

 The overall factor of $\pi R^2$ is the area of the jet of interest, where quark 1 lies.
 The integrand, as written, is technically divergent (hence the need for the collinear subtraction), but this is a bit of a distraction.
 The divergence can be regulated by making any cutoff on integration variables in the region around $\eta_2,\phi_2\to 0$.
 Performing the same cutoff prescription on the collinear subtraction then ensures that the result is independent of the cutoff.
 What we will do here is to integrate over all $\phi_2\in[0,2\pi)$, but restrict $|\eta_2|>R$.
 Note that this expression is already at order-$R^2$, and so any contribution from the missing region is further suppressed by $R$, and beyond our approximation.